From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 There are simple apartments close to the beach at Kaminaki, Krouzeri and Zeus.

-If you’re after a villa then Villa Hera has a day bed by the pool, or The Old Stone House combines traditional charm with a private pool.
+If you’re after a villa, then Villa Hera has a day bed by the pool, or The Old Stone House combines traditional charm with a private pool.

 Agni Bay

 Tiny bay Agni with its trio of beachside tavernas is a magnet for well-heeled clientele who jet in for leisurely seafood lunches.
+Agni feels like a piece of heaven – not sure I could imagine staying here for more than 2 nights though, it’s very tiny and feels quite cut off.

 Transfer time: 40 minutes from Corfu Airport.